It Ain't Over 'til It's Over: Critical reception

+Retrospective response

+In a 2016 retrospective review, Christopher A. Daniel from Albumism remarked that the song "marries his Curtis Mayfield-inspired falsetto with chunky Stax Records guitars and a lush MFSB-flavored (possibly Love Unlimited Orchestra) string arrangement."
+In 2020, Carla Hay of AXS ranked it number four in her list of "The Top 10 Best Lenny Kravitz Songs".
+She wrote, "Kravitz has said he wrote this song about the breakdown of his marriage to actress Lisa Bonet (they eventually divorced), and the heartbreak is oozing all over this song."
+She added, "With a Motown-ish 1960s vibe, this ballad (from 1991's Mama Said album) is one of Kravitz's best ballads."

 Chart performance

 "It Ain't Over 'til It's Over" is Kravitz's most successful single on the US Billboard Hot 100 chart to date, peaking at No. 2.
 It also reached No. 6 on the Cash Box Top 100, as well as No. 2 on the Canadian RPM Top Singles chart.
 The song was also popular in the United Kingdom, where it peaked at No. 11 on the UK Singles Chart.